 Why $100 Per Month Is NOT The Real Cost of Cheap SEO

-There is such a thing as “cheap” or bad SEO… Bad SEO is exactly what it sounds like.
+Affordable SEO does exist, however there is such a thing as “cheap” or bad SEO… Bad SEO is exactly what it sounds like.
 It’s wholly inadequate and far too many companies fall into this trap.
 A lot of this stems down to the fact that less than half of small businesses have a SEO budget of any kind.
 Of the businesses that do have a SEO budget, a survey indicates that 71% of small businesses budget for only $1 to $99 per month for their SEO.
 I mean… you get what pay for. $99 is literally nothing and you will almost certainly measure some negative ROI from this.

 Most often, this is due to a lack of education wherein business owners are sold by the agency with the cheapest proposal rather than the one with the highest value.
 This happens ALL the time.
 Don’t be a sucker.